ssardina-research/myND/README.md

 * [Maven](https://maven.apache.org/) for building the system (and further development, if needed).
 * Python 3.6+ for [translator-fond](/translator-fond/) and [translator-pond](/translator-pond/) tools to translate FOND/POND PDDL files to SAS.

+> [!NOTE]
-**NOTE:** [args4j](https://args4j.kohsuke.org/) is used but not via a Maven dependency.
+> Library [args4j](https://args4j.kohsuke.org/) is used but not via a Maven dependency.
 Instead its source code is copied and extended to have groups of options and hidden options.

-Get the dependencies in Linux via:
+Get the dependencies in Linux as follows:

 ```shell
 $ sudo apt-get install openjdk-8-jdk maven